BCDevOps/openshift-developer-tools/bin/README.md

 1. Add the line `PATH=${PATH}:/c/openshift-project-tools/bin`
 1. Restart GIT Bash.  _If you have not done this before, GIT will write out some warnings and create some files for you that fix the issues._

-All of the scripts will be avilable on the path and can be run from any directory.
-This is imortant as many of the scripts expect to be run from the top level `./openshift` directory you will create in your project.
+All of the scripts will be available on the path and can be run from any directory.
+This is important as many of the scripts expect to be run from the top level `./openshift` directory you will create in your project.

 ## Project Structure